Updated 05 September 2022

 It was also announced that travellers would no longer need to undergo quarantine measures upon arrival.

 Aruba’s tourism authority has announced the scrapping of all COVID-19 related restrictions for inbound travellers into the nation.
 Travellers will no longer be required to present a Covid-19 negative test result or proof of vaccination to enter the country.
-However, visitors’ insurance is still a mandate for all tourists.
+However, travellers are still required to complete Aruba’s Embarkation/Disembarkation Card before arrival, which is the country’s digitized customs and immigration process.

 From 10 March 2022, domestic travellers are not required to present proof of vaccination or a COVID-19 test prior to arrival to the Island.